FOREX-Dollar racks up worst quarter in seven years

 By Patrick Graham

-LONDON, June 30 (Reuters) - The dollar was on course for its worst quarter in seven years on Friday, recovering only marginally against some of its major peers after a week of hawkish central bank jawboning on inflation that has shaken currency markets.
+LONDON, June 30 (Reuters) - The dollar was on course for its worst quarter in seven years on Friday, recovering only marginally against major peers after a week of hawkish central bank jawboning on inflation that has shaken major currency markets.

-The greenback gained around 0.3 percent against the euro in morning trade in Europe, but was still down more than 8 percent on the quarter and 2 percent this week alone.
+It gained around 0.2 percent against the euro in early trade in Europe, but was still down almost 9 percent on the quarter and 2 percent this week alone.

 Compared with Thursday's U.S. close against the basket of currencies that measures its broader strength it was steady.
-But it fell 0.2 percent against the yen as the Japanese currency recovered from its own losses this week.
+But it fell 0.2 percent against the yen.

-The shift this week to price in rate rises in the months ahead by a number of central banks outside of the U.S. Federal Reserve has left both the dollar and the yen exposed, but a number of analysts wonder if the move has been overdone.

-"There has been a concerted effort to show there is two-way risk over the next six months, but that is it: two-way," said ING strategist Viraj Patel.

-"FX volatility was pretty low going into this so any small change in the language has an amplified effect and there is an argument that things have overshot."

-Data and several policy meetings over the next fortnight will be crucial, with Canadian releases a focus on Friday.
+With investors having shifted aggressively to price in rate rises in the months ahead by a number of major central banks, data and several policy meetings over the next fortnight will be crucial, with Canadian GDP data a focus on Friday.

 Helped by a recovery in oil, the Canadian dollar has pulled back to less than C$1.30 to its U.S. counterpart for the first time since January as investors priced in a 70 percent chance of a rise in rates on July 12.